csci338/fall2025/pages/_assignments/project02-06-enhanced-ui.md

 {:.info}
 > ### <i class="fa-regular fa-circle-check"></i> Before you move on
-> Verify your `CreateTodo.jsx` component is created and imported in `App.jsx`.
-Note: The new todo won't appear in the list yet - we'll fix this in the next section.
+> * Verify your `CreateTodo.jsx` component is created and imported in `App.jsx`.
+> * **Test it now:** Visit http://localhost:5173 and try creating a new todo.
+Note: The new todo won't appear in the list yet (we'll fix this in the next section), but you should see the form and be able to submit it.
+Check your browser's developer console (F12) for any errors.

 ## 3. Connect Components Together (Component Communication)